France suffer Benzema injury blow as forward limps off one week ahead of Euro 2020 kickoff

 While it appeared his international career was over, Benzema continued to be prolific at club level and scored 23 La Liga goals for Madrid in the recently completed 2020-21 season.

-Benzema's form convinced national team boss Didier Deschamps to offer him a return to the Les Bleus setup as he was named to France's Euro 2020 team.
+Benzema's form convinced Deschamps to offer him a return to the Les Bleus setup as he was named to France's Euro 2020 team.

 The striker made his first appearance for France in almost six years last week, as he saw a penalty saved against Wales.